Low carbon transport

 In addition to decarbonisation, investment at UK level in ‘mega’ rail infrastructure projects such as HS2 and Northern Powerhouse Rail, provide a generational opportunity for the rail supply chain.

-We are working to grow industrial capability in Scotland to create an international rail cluster providing skills, innovation and supply chain capability to support decarbonisation of rail and delivery of projects on time and on budget.
+We are working to grow industrial capability in Scotland to develop and outward-looking cluster providing skills, innovation and supply chain capability to support decarbonisation of rail and delivery of projects on time and on budget.

 Scotland is leading on rail decarbonisation through the Power of Tomorrow Innovation Train project.
 Led by Scottish Enterprise and Transport Scotland, the project is engaging with Scottish SMEs and academics to convert a train provided by ScotRail to battery and hydrogen fuel cell electric.